König Brewery: Beers

 The brewery's most popular beer is König Pilsener.
 König Alt, a beer brewed in the Rhineland Altbier style, was developed in the 1970s, but then discontinued along with König Export and König Malz, a malt beer.
 New products include the alcohol-free Kelts beer, renamed König Pilsener Alkoholfrei in 2005.
 From 2006 to 2011, a beer-lemonade mix was available under the name König Pilsener Lemon.
 In 2011, the production of König Pilsener Lemon was discontinued and a new beer-lemonade mix was introduced under the name of König Pilsener Radler.

 Sponsorship

 König Brewery sponsors several sports teams in the Rhine-Ruhr region.
 König Pilsener appears on the ice hockey kit of EV Duisburg and is also the official sponsor of the Nordkurve terraces at the MSV Duisburg football stadium.
 The brewery advertises elsewhere in the stadium, as well as in the Georg-Melches stadium in the neighbouring city of Essen.
-The brewery lends its name to the König-Pilsener-Arena in Oberhausen, just east of Duisburg, and the KönigPALAST multi-purpose sports arena in nearby Krefeld.